Roman Catholic Diocese of Ossory: Reformation and Counter Reformation Ossory

+Modern History

 In 1836 the foundation stone of St. Kieran's College, Kilkenny, was laid and two years later the college was opened for students.
 Dr. Kinsella also laid the foundation stone of the Cathedral of St. Mary in 1843, though the exterior was not finished until 1857, nor solemnly consecrated until 1899.

-The number of distinguished men connected with the diocese is large.
-Clyn and Grace, the annalists, were both of Kilkenny.
-Dr. Rothe was not only a public man, but an author of eminence.
-De Burgo's work on the Irish Dominicans is still an essential book for Irish historians.
-Other famous men are: James Butler, Archbishop of Cashel, author of 'Butler's Catechism'; Dr. Manogue, Bishop of Sacramento; Dr. Ireland, Archbishop of Saint Paul, Minnesota; Dr. O'Reilly, Archbishop of Adelaide; Dr. John O'Donovan; Dr. Kelly, for many years professor of ecclesiastical history at Maynooth; Dr. O'Hanlon, theological professor in the same college; Dr. MacDonald, his successor; and Dr. Carrigan, whose 'History of Ossory' is the most complete history of any Irish diocese.
+Among those clerics connected to the diocese are: James Butler, Archbishop of Cashel, author of 'Butler's Catechism'; Patrick Manogue Bishop of Sacramento; Dr. Ireland, Archbishop of Saint Paul, Minnesota; John O'Reily Archbishop of Adelaide; Dr. John O'Donovan; Dr. Kelly, for many years professor of ecclesiastical history at Maynooth.

-In 1910, the diocese contained: 41 parishes with 36 parish priests; 5 administrators; 58 curates; 11 regulars (a total of 119 priests); 96 churches; 1 college; 4 houses of regulars; 15 convents; 4 houses of Christian Brothers.
-In 1901 the Catholic population was 83,519, the non-Catholic, 6,029.

-In 1994 after 212 years as a seminary, the diocesean college St. Kieran's ceased to be a seminary.
+In 1994, the diocesan college St. Kieran's ceased to be a seminary after 212 years in operation.

 Adult Faith Development Group

 The Adult faith development group is based in St. Kieran's.
 In 2021, the group in collaboration with the St. Patrick's Pontifical University, Maynooth, launched Aspal, a digital platform for faith formation It is supported by the Benefact Trust, and provides a number of free and paid courses online and via a mobile phone app.
 Aimed at both groups and individuals Aspal provides courses in Parish Administration, Ministers of the Word and Eucharist, and pathways to ministry.